-‘Dance Moms’ Maddie Ziegler, Kate Hudson And Sia Working Together On Secret Project
+‘Dance Moms’ Maddie Ziegler, Kate Hudson, And Sia Working Together On Secret Project

-Maddie Ziegler fans rejoice–her star is rising even further these days.
+Maddie Ziegler fans rejoice as her star rises even higher these days.
 The young Dance Moms alum is currently working on a super secret project with Kate Hudson and Maddie’s mentor, Sia.
 Although details are sketchy, the three of them have been spotted walking into a Los Angeles studio.
 Kate Hudson has also posted a picture of herself with Maddie Ziegler, saying they are working on a project together.

 Mackenzie Ziegler, who was recently interviewed by Access Hollywood, about her new music and activewear line for Justice, stated that Maddie was “currently filming a movie,” which may have spilled the beans slightly on the project, but still, most fans are completely in the dark.